EdDataScienceEES/tutorial-Kirstb-04/index.md

 <img width="290" alt="image" src="https://github.com/user-attachments/assets/38576cd1-56f0-41de-8ad0-c8c01bbd5c9c">

 This allows others to quickly and easily copy whatever is in the box.
-It is a very useful code, especially if you are making a coding tutorial!
+It's a very useful code, especially if you are making a coding tutorial!

 <p>&nbsp;</p>